Meal kit delivery is having a moment again, thanks to the pandemic accelerating dining-at-home trends.

 And one of them is spinning more plates than the rest: Tovala.
 The Chicago-based startup is not only a meal delivery service, it’s a hardware company with a heavy software component too.

 What is Tovala?
 If you’re a customer, you buy a connected countertop oven, which automatically downloads recipes to cook Tovala meals to exact specifications.
-You subscribe to its meal plan, and choose from its rotating online menu (Jamaican jerk tacos and BBQ-glazed pork chops, among other fare, are currently on offer).
+You subscribe to its meal plan and choose from its rotating online menu (maple bourbon BBQ meatballs and apple-crusted pork chop, among other fare, are currently on offer).
 Meals are portioned, packaged and shipped to your door.
 Then, you use the oven to scan the QR code on the meal’s packaging, pop it in and press start.
 In less than 20 minutes, your food is ready to eat.

 The company was founded (as Maestro Food Co.) in 2015 by David Rabie, who was tired of how long it took to cook a healthy homemade meal.
-Others agreed: Tovala raised $250,000 in a Kickstarter campaign and, since then, an additional $40 million, including $20 million in a Series B round this past June.
+Others agreed: Tovala raised $250,000 in a Kickstarter campaign and, since then, an additional $70 million, including $30 million in a Series C round in February 2021.

 Tovala has two facilities, one for cooking and prep, another for packaging and shipping.
 (Its oven is manufactured in China.)